ekirchanova/Cash-machine/README.md

 3)Show state

-  The ATM will display the amount that is stored in it and the number of bills.
+  The ATM will display the amount that is stored in it and total amount  of bills, amount of bills every denomination.